xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Tips nr.
+16
+* if you are playing your last 5 holes in netto par, you are gaining on field, because people usually waste shots on last holes

 # Shawn Clement
 * binocular vision from behind the ball is natural way to estimate for a person, the view from the side is skewed

 # Hally Leadbetter